 The Schmetterlinghaus

-The Imperial Butterfly House (German: Schmetterlinghaus) is a converted palm house at the edge of the Burggarten park, sandwiched between the Neue Burg wing of the Hofburg palace complex and the Albertina art museum.
+The Imperial Butterfly House (German: Schmetterlinghaus) lives in a converted palm house at the edge of the Burggarten park.

 Architect Ludwig Remy built the first greenhouse on this site in the 1820s.
-This was replaced at the start of the 20th century by the current Art Nouveau palm house that now houses both the butterflies and a neighbouring cafe.
+The current Jugendstil palm house replaced the original at the start of the 20th century and now houses both the butterflies and a neighbouring café.

-The new building made up part of the extensive refurbishments in and around the Hofburg palace that came to an end with the emptying of the Imperial purse and the fall of the monarchy.
+That new building made up part of the extensive refurbishments in and around the Hofburg palace that ended abruptly with the emptying of the Imperial purse and the fall of the monarchy after WWI.

-While the royals of the time may have enjoyed the warmth and plants, no exotic butterflies ever delighted the Imperial grandchildren – the butterfly house opened in 1990, settling in its present form in 1998.
+Of course, while the royals may have enjoyed the warmth and plants, no exotic butterflies ever delighted the Imperial grandchildren: the butterfly house first opened here in 1990.

-The hothouse isn’t huge – it took me about 100 paces to circle the building – but it’s thick with tropical trees, shrubs and flowers, a small waterfall and even a raised platform to get you above the vegetation.
+The hothouse isn’t huge – it took me about 100 paces to circle the building – but it’s thick with tropical trees, shrubs and flowers, a waterfall, and even a raised bridge that puts you above the vegetation.

 And…it’s full of butterflies.

 Blues, reds, oranges, greens, blacks and yellows flit and flash across your vision.
-A few of the species on display breed naturally – the rest come from breeding programmes on butterfly farms (so no wild or endangered butterflies are involved).
+A few of the species on display breed naturally, while the rest come from breeding programmes on butterfly farms (no wild or endangered butterflies are involved).

-The tropical butterfly poster at the entrance didn’t seem to match the actual residents, but there were certainly owl butterflies and I think I identified blue morphos, flame butterflies and longwings among the many other species.
+I definitely spotted owl butterflies, and think I identified blue morphos, flame butterflies and longwings among the other species.

-I didn’t see one on my last visit but, on a previous occasion, a giant model moth turned out to be a real Atlas Moth: its wingspan can exceed 25cm.
+On one past visit, a giant model moth suddenly moved and turned out to be a real Atlas Moth: its wingspan can exceed 25cm.

 Tickets and visitor tips